forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 **32. Longest Valid Parentheses**

+Approach 1: Stack.
-A very smart solution: From left to right, count the number of ')' and '(', only when the number of '(' is greater than ')'.
+Approach 2: A very smart solution: From left to right, count the number of ')' and '(', only when the number of '(' is greater than ')'.
 When they are equal, update the final result.
 Repeat the similar process from right to left.

 **33\.
 Search in Rotated Sorted Array**